-Only Prozac and Lexapro are approved by the Food and Drug Administration (FDA) for the treatment of childhood depression and only in ages 8 years and above.
-Any other medications used to treat this illness in children, or the use of an antidepressant in younger children, is therefore considered to be being used "off label."
+Only Prozac and Lexapro are approved by the Food and Drug Administration (FDA) to treat childhood depression and only in those 8 years of age and older.
+Any other medications used to treat this condition in children, or using an antidepressant in younger children is therefore considered to be being used "off label."

-Although FDA approved for use in teens with schizophrenia rather than for the treatment of depression, atypical neuroleptic medications like aripiprazole (Abilify) and risperidone (Risperdal) are sometimes prescribed in addition to an antidepressant in children who either suffer from severe depression, fail to improve after receiving trials of different antidepressants in addition to, or instead of, an antidepressant in children who suffer from bipolar disorder.
+Although FDA approved for use in teenagers with schizophrenia rather than for depression, atypical neuroleptic medications like aripiprazole (Abilify) and risperidone (Risperdal) are sometimes prescribed in addition to an antidepressant in children who either suffer from severe depression, fail to improve after receiving a trial of an antidepressant in addition to, or instead of, an antidepressant in children who have bipolar disorder.

 Learn more about: Lamictal

-About 60% of children who take antidepressant medication get better and are thought to be highly suggestible to improve (placebo effect).
+About 60% of children who take antidepressant medication improve and are thought to be highly suggestible to improve (placebo effect).
 It may take anywhere from one to six weeks of taking medication at its effective dose to start feeling better.
-The prescribing physician will likely assess the depressed child that is receiving the medication soon after it is started to see if the medication is being well tolerated and if symptoms have begun to improve.
-If not, the doctor may adjust the dose of the medication or prescribe a different one.
+The prescribing professional will likely assess the depressed child that is receiving the medication again soon after it is started to determine if the medication is being well tolerated and if symptoms have begun to improve.
+If not, the doctor might adjust the dose of the medication or prescribe a different one.

-After symptoms begin to improve, the prescribing doctor will likely encourage the family of the depressed child to continue administering the medication for six months to a year since stopping the medication too soon may cause symptoms to return or worsen.
-Some people need to take the medication for longer periods of time to keep the depression from returning.
-Stopping abruptly may cause the depression to return or for withdrawal effects to occur, depending on the medication that is being taken.
+After symptoms start to improve, the prescribing health-care professional will likely encourage the family of the depressed child to continue giving the medication for six months to a year because stopping the medication too soon may result in symptoms returning or worsening.
+Some people need to take the medication for longer to prevent the depression from returning.
+Stopping treatment abruptly may cause the depression to return or for withdrawal effects (discontinuation syndrome) to occur, depending on which medication is being prescribed.

-The side effects of antidepressant medications vary considerably from drug to drug and from person to person.
+Side effects of antidepressant medications vary significantly from drug to drug and from person to person.

-- In rare cases, some people of all ages have been thought to have become acutely more depressed once on the medication, even attempting or completing suicide or homicide.
+- In rare cases, some people of all ages have been thought to have become acutely more depressed when on the medication, even attempting or completing suicide or homicide.
 Children and teenagers are thought to be particularly vulnerable to this rare possibility.
-However, when considering this risk, it is important to also consider the risk of the potential serious outcomes that can result from untreated depression.
+However, when considering this risk, it is imperative to also consider the risk of the possibly serious outcomes that can result from untreated depression.

-Several nonprescription herbal supplements like St. John's wort and dietary supplements like vitamin C are used to treat depression.
-Little is known about the safety, effectiveness, or appropriate dosage of these remedies, although they are taken by thousands of people around the world.
+A number of nonprescription herbal supplements like St. John's wort and dietary supplements like vitamin C and B complex vitamins are used to treat depression.
+There is little known about the safety, effectiveness, or appropriate doses of these remedies, despite their being taken by thousands of people around the world.

-- A few of the best-known alternative remedies continue to be studied scientifically to see how well they work, but to date, there is little evidence that herbal remedies effectively treat moderate to severe clinical depression.
+- While some of the best-known alternative remedies continue to be studied to see how well they work, there remains little evidence that herbal remedies effectively treat moderate to severe clinical depression.

-- Medical professionals usually are hesitant to recommend herbs or dietary supplements, particularly in children, because they are not regulated by the U.S. Food and Drug Administration (FDA), as prescription drugs are, to ensure their purity and quality.
+- Medical professionals are often hesitant to recommend herbs or dietary supplements to treat depression, particularly in children, because they are not regulated by the FDA, as prescription drugs are, to ensure their purity, quality, and effectiveness.